Keep your corporate golden image golden

 Step 6: Edit the policies

-In the policy you can choose whether to patch the capture machine or not, if you want to patch it you can choose to get the updates from Windows Update or from your own WSUS server (if you have one).
-If you enable updates the capture machine will get patched during the installation and once the installation is completed all you need to do is to capture it.
+In the policy you can choose whether to patch the capture machine or not.
+If you want to patch it you can choose to get the updates from Windows Update or from your own WSUS server (if you have one).
+If you enable updates, the capture machine will get patched during the installation and once the installation is completed all you need to do is to capture it.

-When you have created the policies you are good to go, now you just need to pre-stage a computer to OU representing the Windows version you want to install.
+When you have created the policies, you are good to go.
+Now you just need to pre-stage a computer to OU representing the Windows version you want to install.
 The OS install will take about 15 minutes and then WSUS will start patching the computer.
 Depending on how your WSUS policy is configured you might be able to start the install before you go home and by the next morning it will be fully patched and ready to be captured.

 Note: Never login to the capture machine with a domain account, always login using local admin.
 Another very important thing to remember is to never uninstall or modify the AppX (Xbox, Bing etc.) applications in Windows 8 and 10 before you capture it, this will break the capture process.
 If you want to remove this applications, we suggest you do this while deploying the golden image to your corporate machines.
-This guide will show you how to do it.

 P.S. this guide shows you some of the ways you can maintain your up-to-date golden image.
 If your image contains other settings, you should automate these as well through group policies.
 This way you won’t forget manual setting before each capture process.